SlamTheDragon/vrc-package-crawler/docs/EDGE_SYNC_AND_SCALE_GUIDE.md

 # Cloudflare Edge Synchronization and Scaling Guide

-This guide explains how to configure Cloudflare edge synchronization and scale crawler workers.
+This guide describes how the system will configure Cloudflare edge synchronization and scale crawler workers.
 Follow these procedures to push local discoveries to Cloudflare D1 and R2.

 ---